talorlik/docker-compose-and-jenkins-casc/README.md

 ## Docker-in-Docker

 This setup includes Docker-in-Docker support, allowing Jenkins pipelines to build Docker images.
 The Docker socket is mounted from the host, enabling Jenkins to use the host's Docker daemon.

-**Note**: This requires the Jenkins container to run as root.
+**Note**: The Jenkins container runs as the `jenkins` user (non-root) with docker group membership for secure Docker socket access.
 For production environments, consider using Docker-in-Docker containers or a separate Docker daemon.

 ## Docker Cloud

 Docker Cloud is a Jenkins feature that allows Jenkins to dynamically provision Docker containers as build agents on demand, rather than using static build agents.

 ### What it does